REEKRAJROY/Amazon-price-tracker-app/README.md

 # Amazon-price-tracker-app

-An Amazon Price tracking notifier which scraps off prices from Amazon's site sends an email to the host whenever price of a particular item drops below a set threshold.
-Node has been used to create the JavaScript application.
+This is JavaScript application which scrapes off prices from Amazon's site and sends an email to the host when price of a particular item drops below a set threshold.
 Scraping has been implemented using nightmare library, sendgrid has been used to implement mailing services. dotenv library is used to handle the .env files.

 ### 🚀️ Setting up